How to Register a Co-op or Internship

 What you will do for the course and how it benefits you

-• The course is a Satisfactory/Fail course(s) which entails three easy but important surveys that should only take you one hour total to complete throughout your experience.
+• The course is a Satisfactory/Fail course(s) which entails two easy but important surveys that are designed to enhance your experience.
+They should only take you 30 minutes total to complete.

 Register for the Course and Review the Syllabus

-After your registration form has been reviewed and approved by ECS and your academic advisor, you will receive an email containing instructions on how to add the course(s) to your schedule in AccessPlus.
+After your registration form has been reviewed and approved by ECS, you will receive an email containing instructions on how to add the course(s) to your schedule in Workday.
 If you haven’t added the course to your schedule by the deadline, you risk not maintaining full-time student status and not having your experience documented.

 Common Questions